sbarbat/sbarbat/README.md

 🇦🇷 Argentine

-💻 Been working in plenty of different techologies over the past 15 years including: **JAVA, python, Javascript, React, Angular**, PHP & more
+💻 Been working in plenty of different technologies over the past 15 years including JAVA, python, Javascript, React, Angular, PHP & more

 📖 Always learning something new